This tutorial uses the Thunderboard Sense 2 connecting to a Raspberry Pi 3 over Bluetooth to send your sensor data to

 After about 40 seconds, you will see a message that says “Are you sure you would like to install?
 Y/N” in the command line.
 Type Y and hit enter.

 Wait another minute for the script to complete.

 You will need to come back to the terminal later to configure it with information from your Medium One account and Thunderboard.

 Step 2.
 Set up your Medium One Account

-In this step, you will do the following:
+In this step, we will walk you through the following steps:

 Create a device user for your Thunderboard